-As food safety testing continues to evolve, it has become increasingly important to ensure that your methods and technicians are providing you with reliable results.
+As food safety testing continues to evolve, it becomes increasingly important to ensure that your methods and technicians are providing you with reliable results.
 Participating in a proficiency program is a great way to build confidence in your methods and technicians.
-Cherney Microbiological Services, Ltd.’s Proficiency Manager, Ashley Erdman explains.
+Cherney Microbiological Services, Ltd.’s Proficiency Program Manager, Ashley Erdman explains.

 1 Why participate in a proficiency testing (PT) program?

 Aside from meeting regulatory compliances, participation in PT is a GLP that ensures competency of your staff.
 PT programs allow comparison not only internally over time, but also immediately against technicians from other laboratories.
-These factors can help strengthen relationships with customers by showing commitment to quality and improvement.
+Identification of improvements in your processes also become apparent before they become a problem.
+In turn, these factors will help strengthen relationships with customers by showing commitment to quality and improvement.

 More data is available for trending each time a facility participates, which provides a more robust trend analysis.
 To ensure competence, everyone performing testing in the facility should participate in PT.
 When efficiency is a concern, one option is to rotate technicians through rounds so all participate, but not at one time.
 If your provider rotates matrixes, participating more will ensure you receive multiple matrix types, increasing confidence in your results and processes.